Tyarel8/nu.yazi/README.md

 ```

 > [!NOTE]
-> This plugin loades your nushell configuration, so some commands shown in the examples are not available in nushell by default.
+> This plugin loads your nushell configuration, so some commands shown in the examples are not available in nushell by default.